famedjoel/Virtual_Pet/README.md

 In this Virtual Pet, you can be able to interact with or rather play with.

-- first of all if you want to start the project/code you have to use this link https://github.com/famedjoel/Virtual_Pet.git.
+- First of all, if you want to start the project/code you have to use this link https://github.com/famedjoel/Virtual_Pet.git.

 - Then after clicking the link you have to be able to extract the code because it is in a zip file.